 If you’re a dad dealing with depression and anxiety, it can be hard to know where to start the conversation.
 These strategies will help you bring the whole family together to help you navigate depression as a team.

 Use age-appropriate language to help your kids understand why you’re acting differently, what you’re feeling and how they can help.

-In order to take care of others, you first need to take care of yourself.
-While depression can feel all-consuming, try to focus on self-care by looking after your physical health, sleeping well, eating nutritious foods and taking plenty of breaks.
+To take care of others, you first need to take care of yourself.
+While depression can feel all-consuming, try to focus on self-care by looking after your physical health, sleeping well, eating nutritious foods, and taking plenty of breaks.